Software Supply Chain Security

 Evaluate and prioritize your risk.

-Recent regulations in both the European Union (EU) and the United States (US) necessitate organizations to implement new policies concerning the disclosure and transparency of software contents.
+Recent regulations in both the European Union (EU) and the United States (US) necessitate organizations to implement new policies concerning the disclosure and transparency of software content.
 NIS2: ”…. security in network and information systems acquisition, development and maintenance, including vulnerability handling and disclosure;” CRA (Cyber Resilience Act): ”Enhance the transparency of security properties of products with digital elements, and enable businesses and consumers to use products with digital elements securely.”

 Create automated VEX reports at various stages of your released software.
 Improve human readability of VEX:es with comprehensive Advisory reports.